AI Use Cases/Private Equity

 2

-Step 2: Domain-specific language models process raw data - extracting structured metrics like MOIC, IRR, DPI, TVPI, and management fee income while identifying unstructured signals from board minutes, market research, and operational updates that indicate portfolio company health or acquisition readiness.
+Step 2: Domain-specific AI models process raw data - extracting structured metrics like MOIC, IRR, DPI, TVPI, and management fee income while identifying unstructured signals from board minutes, market research, and operational updates that indicate portfolio company health or acquisition readiness.

 3